lipiecki/PostForecasts.jl/docs/src/examples.md

 Clearly, on the third day the upper quantiles of prices for 3am significantly overlap the lower quantiles of prices for 7pm.
 This indicates that the buy price is quite likely to be higher than the sell price, so the trading strategy carries substantial risk.
 Indeed, the actual price at 7pm (red dot) was lower than at 3am (green dot) for that day, so trading would lead to incurring a loss.

-This short example showcases how probabilistic foreecasts can provide us with more information about possible outcomes of our decisions.
+This short example showcases how probabilistic forecasts can provide us with more information about possible outcomes of our decisions.
 To read about the strategies for battery-based trading on electricity markets and their economic evaluation, see the contributions of [Nitka and Weron (2023)](https://doi.org/10.48550/arXiv.2308.15443) and [Maciejowska et al. (2023)](https://doi.org/10.48550/arXiv.2303.08565).

 The script corresponding to this example can be found in `examples/trading.jl`.